 This approach might save you some time, but it is risky.
 Because, unless you measure pressure directly, with a gauge attached to the engine; you have no way of knowing, if pressure is within specifications or not.
 Furthermore, most warning lamps, won’t come on, until you have, dangerously low pressure (less than 4 or 5 lbs.).
 So, don’t assume the absence of a warning lamp means oil pressure is okay; especially if the engine is making any, lifter or bearing noise.

 If a check reveals unusually low oil pressure readings, check the oil filter.
 It is possible the oil filter, might be clogged with gunk.
 Try replacing the oil filter and see if that makes a difference.

 Finally, Checking The Bottom End

-If the oil pump is mounted inside the crankcase; the next step might be to remove and inspect the pump.
-A broken pump drive would tell you something entered and jammed the pump.
+If the oil pump is inside the crankcase; the next step might be to remove and inspect the pump.
+A broken pump drive would tell you, something entered and jammed the pump.
 If the pump is worn or damaged, replacement is the only option.

-Consequently, worn crankshaft bearing will have to be replaced.
+Consequently, worn crankshaft bearings, will have to be replaced.
 But, before you do so, carefully inspect and measure the crankshaft journals; to check for wear, scoring, out-of-round and taper.
-Because, you may have to regrind or replace a worn crankshaft.
+Because, you may have to, regrind or replace a worn crankshaft.

 Good oil pressure depends on several critical factors, such as:

-While many older oil pressure gauges were, actual hydro-mechanical gauges, warning lights and most modern gauges are electrical or electronic.
+While many older oil pressure gauges were, actual hydro-mechanical gauges, warning lights.
+Now, most modern gauges are electrical or electronic.
 So, when investigating low pressure problems; the best way to test actual oil pressure, is with a mechanical oil pressure gauge.
-As a result, oil pressure can be checked at the sending unit passage with an; externally mounted mechanical oil pressure gauge.
+As a result, oil pressure can be checked; at the sending unit passage with an, externally mounted mechanical oil pressure gauge.